egberts/egberts.github.io-src/content/articles/fail2ban-config-files.md

 /var/log/nginx/access.log.1:121.169.192.227 - - [19/Sep/2018:01:41:23 +0000] "GET /phpmyadmin/index.php?pma_username=root&pma_password=r00t&server=1 HTTP/1.1" 200 10050 "-" "Mozilla/5.0"
 ```

 The IP 121.169.192.227 is trying to bruteforce its way in (well known malicious IP).
-We’ll try to make their life a bit more difficult.
-Make a file in your /etc/fail2ban/filter.d/phpmyadmin.conf, and insert:
+Let us make their life a bit more difficult.
+Make a file in your `/etc/fail2ban/filter.d/phpmyadmin.conf`, and insert:

 ```
 [Definition]